Skip to content

 Trinity's prison ministry is one of four teams working through the Episcopal Service Volunteers.

-The teams provide church services in area prisons each month and provide spiritual, emotional and comfort to people in long term incarceration.
-To learn more, contact Mo.
-Cheryl Harder-Missinne
+The teams provide church services in area prisons each month and provide spiritual, emotional, and comfort to people in long-term incarceration.

 ADULT CHRISTIAN FORMATION